Explore and learn with Lewis & Clark

 Imagine living in a big room with your extended family of three or four generations.
 Compare what they had relative to what we have for homes today.

 Visit the exhibit of the various types of fish the explorers encountered in the nearly 4000 miles of rivers and streams they traveled on from the Missouri River to the Pacific Ocean.
 Read about the fish and the methods used by Native American tribes along their route to catch them.
 The display was designed by Native American High School students in Idaho and Montana.

 View a replica of Meriwether Lewis’ medicine chest/first aid kit equipped with the medicines and medical instruments supplied by the nation’s leading physicians in the United States in 1802.
 Compare them to the more successful treatments, used by the friendly Native Americans, concocted from local plants and animals.
 Practice self-diagnosis for common ailments in an interactive display.

 All 178 of the plants discovered by Lewis & Clark, and recorded for the first time for science, are displayed in some manner in the Center.
 Work with the plant press and see where the plant was first discovered and learn about its natural habitat.
 Discover local plants and trees like the Osage Orange (the first new plant recorded by the explorers) along the trails surrounding the Center.

-Nationally known PBS documentary film-maker Ken Burns provided the film and other assistance for the Center’s video.
-This attraction alone makes the site a “must” along the Lewis & Clark trail for its educational and entertainment value.
-The 32 minute film is shown in the Center’s theatre and provides a sense of the sights and sounds of what it would have been like to travel with the brave explorers 200 years ago.
+A 32 minute documentary film is shown in the Center’s theatre and provides a sense of the sights and sounds of what it would have been like to travel with the brave explorers 215 years ago.
+This attraction alone makes the site a “must” along the Lewis & Clark Trail for its educational and entertainment value.